SWDV-665/final-project-kylekanderson/README.md

 A demo of the application is hosted at: https://poolpal-1a57b.web.app

 The following credentials can be used to access the demo application:

 Email address: test@test.com

 Password: password

+Or, you are welcome to register your own account using the application.

 When opening the application for the first time, users will be presented with a set of introductory slides:
 <br><img src="https://github.com/kylekanderson/PoolPal/blob/main/design/Screenshots/intro_slides.png" width="300">